 Most often, the best measure is to protect oneself in court with a criminal defense lawyer who can either bring the case to trial or negotiate a favorable plea agreement with the prosecutors.
 Crimes of a sexual nature are deemed more serious by the prosecutor’s office.
-This stance is reflected in their aggressiveness at court and the lasting consequences of sex crimes versus other misdemeanors.
+This stance is reflected in their aggressiveness in court and the lasting consequences of sex crimes versus other misdemeanors.

 Attorney for Indecent Exposure in Des Moines, Iowa

-Contact an attorney for the defense of indecent exposure charges at McCarthy & Hamrock, P.C. if you have are facing criminal charges.
+Contact an attorney for the defense of indecent exposure charges at McCarthy & Hamrock, P.C. if you are facing criminal charges.
 We will carefully review the events and answer your questions about fighting an indecent exposure case.
 Our first priority is to maintain your innocence.
 With more than 40 years of combined experience, McCarthy & Hamrock, P.C. knows when the prosecutors have a weak spot that can be exploited to show reasonable doubt.

 McCarthy & Hamrock, P.C. has offices in West Des Moines, Iowa, and also represents clients across Polk County, Dallas County, Warren County, Madison County and Guthrie County.